skienzmatishun/rippreport/content/p/driving-under-the-influence/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Alabama Secretary of State record for Baldwin Substance Abuse Services, Inc., a nonprofit providing court-referred substance abuse training
+summary: Baldwin County insiders turned local DUI enforcement into a lucrative private revenue stream for themselves and their friends.
+Court records show judges sentenced offenders into their own non-profits while well-connected politicians walked away scot-free.
+Who really profits when the justice system becomes a transactional business model?
 ---
 FREAKY FRIDAY IN A FREAKY COUNTY  May 20 2016